 - Describe the ways that human activities have unbalanced biogeochemical cycles, leading to current environmental dilemmas.

-- Demonstrate a written knowledge of the major types of air and water pollution that affect global health.
+- List the major types of air and water pollution, and describe their effects on global health.

-- To compare and contrast the population dynamics controlling the growth of other species with the growing global human population.
+- Compare and contrast the population dynamics controlling the growth of other species with that of the growing global human population.

-- To define biodiversity and outline the major threats to biodiversity existing today.
+- Define biodiversity and outline the major threats to biodiversity existing today.

 - Compare and contrast current conventional energy uses with those of sustainable energy.

-- To explain how the dumping of solid, toxic, and hazardous wastes relate to environmental health.
+- Explain how the dumping of solid, toxic, and hazardous wastes relate to environmental health.

-- Demonstrate, both verbally and in writing, how each human has an impact on environmental sustainability.
+- Describe, and give examples of, how each human has an impact on environmental sustainability.